What Are the Advantages and Disadvantages of Cloud Computing?

 - Our hardware, Varnish caching, and a globally distributed CDN make your site’s load times up to 2x faster.

-- Keep track of resource usage and performance with our user-friendly dashboard to boost resources as needed.
+- Keep track of resource usage and performance with our user-friendly dashboard to optimise resources as per the need of cloud computing.

 Conclusion